If your can't find the answer to your questions here, please let us know.

 So, what are the major differences between ConML and UML?

 ConML has been designed to be usable by non-experts in information technology, whereas UML is a specialised tool for software engineers.
 ConML addresses conceptual modelling, whereas UML addresses software modelling.
 ConML is much, much simpler than UML.
 ConML provides some features that UML lacks and that are useful for conceptual modelling of complex domains, such as hierarchical enumerated types and deferred features (i.e. properties).
-In addition, ConML supports the modelling of temporal and subjective aspects of entities, something that UML cannot do.
+In addition, ConML supports the modelling of temporal, subjective, vague and multilingual aspects of entities, something that UML cannot do.

 What is the difference between a property and an attribute?